Methodology

 Three outputs.
 Each answers a specific professional question.

 Every output connects to a downstream use case.
-The model is designed to produce numbers that slot into existing analytical workflows — accumulation models, trading desk pricing, credit stress tests — not numbers that require translation before they can be used.
+The model is designed to produce numbers that slot into existing analytical workflows: accumulation models, trading desk pricing, and credit stress tests.
+Not numbers that require translation before they can be used.

 Output 01